 - 7 – 250lb max. / weighs 1lb 6-9oz / 70D nylon in Olive Green

 - 1 – 275lb max. / weighs 1lb 8-11oz / 2 layers 30D nylon in Olive Brown

 - 7 – 400lb max. / weighs 1lb 15 oz – 2lb 2oz / 2 layers 70D nylon in Olive Green

 If you are a larger/taller person you may be better off with the Blackbird XLC, which is an equally impressive hammock.
 Also, if you like to use an additional sleeping pad with your hammock setup, the double layer can come in handy since you can tuck it between the layers which prevents it from sliding around.

 Warbonnet also gives the option of either buying this hammock with 2 suspension system choices:

-Depending on which options you go with, you can expect to pay anywhere from $170 to $195 for the Warbonnet Blackbird (check this listing for the latest live prices).
+Depending on which options you go with, you can expect to pay anywhere from $170 to $195 for the Warbonnet Blackbird.
 This hammock is popular for good reason.
 It’s reliable, extremely comfortable and super compact.
-It is perfect for backpackers, especially those who are into light to UL backpacking.
+It is perfect for backpackers, especially those who are into the light to UL backpacking.